edirvine333/cpnt260-a3/README.md

 ## NOTES

 1. Responsive design, with devops limitation of 450px on minimum window size...  a problem that I have yet to figure out :(
 2. HTML validation shows warnings regarding missing header in each section.
+3.  linear-gradient() attribute used for header, with 97.64% browser compatability.
+May not operate properly on a Safari dekstop or mobile browser.

 ## ATTRIBUTIONS